Edina

 Alum Treatment Barge

-Alum treatments help control phosphorous levels in lakes.
+Alum treatments can help control phosphorous levels in lakes.
 Phosphorous is a nutrient that fuels algae growth.
-Trained contractors apply the alum using specialized equipment and barges; this equipment ensures the precise placement of the material in the lake.
+Trained contractors apply alum using specialized equipment; this equipment ensures the precise placement of the material in the lake.
 On contact with the water, the liquid alum forms a fluffy aluminum hydroxide precipitate called floc.
 Aluminum hydroxide (the main ingredient of common antacids like Maalox) binds with the phosphorus to form a compound that does not dissolve in water.
 The bound phosphorus can no longer fuel algae growth.
 As the floc settles to the bottom, it removes phosphorus and particles from the water, leaving the lake clearer.
 The floc then forms a thin layer on the bottom of the lake, and binds with phosphorus in the sediment.
 The result is a reduction in the frequency and intensity of nuisance algal blooms.

 HAB Aquatic Solutions applied alum at Lake Cornelia on May 21, 2020.